Shantae and the Seven Sirens: Development

+Shantae and the Seven Sirens took roughly 18 months to develop, the shortest development cycle of any game in the series according to director Matt Bozon.
+Bozon had hoped to integrate instant transformations into the series' gameplay since the release of the original Shantae in 2002, rather than tie it to the dance mechanic seen in previous releases.
+The game's Monster Card system was inspired by the similar system used in Castlevania: Aria of Sorrow.
+The decision to launch the game on the then-upcoming Apple Arcade was born from connections made between WayForward and Apple during the development of Watch Quest for the Apple Watch.

 On March 25, 2019, WayForward revealed the game under the working title Shantae 5, and stated it would be released on multiple platforms, including the newly-announced Apple Arcade service, later that same year.
 The official title and first gameplay details were confirmed the following August.
 Seven Sirens features 2D hand-painted artwork designed for 4K resolution devices, along with animated cutscenes.
-The game's opening sequence was animated by Trigger and features an original song, "Rise and Shine Shantae", with vocals by Shantae voice actress Cristina Vee.
+The game's opening sequence was animated by Studio Trigger and features an original song, "Rise and Shine Shantae", with vocals by Shantae voice actress Cristina Vee.

+Release

 The first part of the game was released for iOS on September 19, 2019 as a launch title of the Apple Arcade subscription service; the remainder of the game was added via an update on March 28, 2020.
 The Apple Arcade version later released on iPadOS and tvOS on September 30, 2019, and on macOS on October 7, 2019.
-The console and PC versions of the game were released on May 28, 2020.
+The console and Windows versions of the game were released on May 28, 2020, excluding the European Nintendo Switch version, which was delayed by one week.
 The game received four new game modes, as well as several quality of life changes, via an update to all versions on November 30, 2021.
 A PlayStation 5 version was released on March 22, 2022.